mvolkmann/blog/src/next-js.md

 and define all custom types used by a project there.
 This file is automatically imported, so any source file in the project can use the types without importing them.

+## Generating Static Pages

+To generate static pages (SSG) that use path parameters at build time, define and export the `generateStaticParams` function.
+This only works if the `dynamicParams` configuration option is set to `true`, which it is by default.
+This function should return an array of objects.
+TODO: How does it know which pages to generate?
+The generated pages can still be generated again at runtime using the `revalidate` option described in the "Data Fetching" section.

 ## Server Routes